RobertARandolph/AdmiralBumbleBee.com/DAW-Wants.md

 * Render or "glue" the main track's content so that it appears to be a single contiguous part.
 * Revert or "un-glue" a part at any point in time. i.e. not relying on an undo stack, but a command that can return you to the state before "gluing".
 * Apply edits to the main track, and have all associated content follow temporally.

+Mood Killers:

+* "Comping" has a splitting or splicing effect on the item that contains the takes. (see REAPER's take system, gross)
+* Splitting an item does not split and properly assign takes.
+* Takes are the same colour while comping.

 ## Click Track